LonnieCoffman/Course101/README.md

-Exercises and assignments for courses taken at Launch School
+Exercises and assignments for courses taken at Launch School.